 Confess your faith in Jesus Christ as Savior and Lord to others.
 After you have received Jesus Christ into your life, share your decision with another person.
 Tell your pastor or a Christian friend about your decision.
 Following Christ's example, ask for baptism by immersion in your local church as a public expression of your faith.
-"If you confess with your mouth, 'Jesus is Lord,' and believe in your heart that God raised Him from the dead, you will be saved.
-One believes with the heart, resulting in righteousness, and one confesses with the mouth, resulting in salvation" (Romans 10:9-10).
+"That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
+For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation" (Romans 10:9-10).